xaur/decred-proposals/drafts/bug-bounty-program-3.md

 4. Update and maintain the decred bounty website.

-Rules and Scope can be found on https://bounty.decred.org/#Scope.
+Rules and Scope can be found at [bounty.decred.org/#Scope](https://bounty.decred.org/#Scope).
 This will be edited throughout the program as required.

 ## Who